 - Then mix it up with your hands until all the flour has been hydrated.
 Let it rest for an hour.

-- While the dough is resting prepare 100g peeled garlic gloves and 60g green onions or scallions.
+- While the dough is resting, prepare 100g of peeled garlic gloves and 60g of green onions or scallions.

 - Chop the green onions finely.